jcrd/blog-deprecated/content/posts/luarocket.md

 ## Solution

-After consideration of my options, I decided the easiest solution was to vendor all dependent packages.
+After consideration of my options, I decided the easiest solution was to vendor all dependency packages.
 I set up Makefile rules to download the version of packages specified in a version-controlled file to a specific Lua rocks tree where the package’s files are extracted and moved into a `lua_modules` directory in the root of the project.
 During installation, these modules are copied to a